AzureOps/CodeLabs-GameDev-6-Azure/README.md

 Congratulations on completing this Lab!
 You’ve learned how you can connect Microsoft Azure to your game with just a few lines of code.
 You learned how to use Microsoft Azure portal to create an manage Azure services.
 By completing this module you should have:

 - Created a Mobile App in Azure and connected to your game.
-- Learned how to save game score and settings in Azure
+- Learned how to save game score in Azure

 <a name="Additional Resources" />
 ## Additional Resources ##